Classical Anatolia: Armenia 331–1 BC

 Armenia lay to the north-east of the Anatolian region, on the Armenian highlands to the south and west of the Caucasus.
 Its boundaries fluctuated during the 1st millennium BC but at times extended from the Mediterranean to the Black Sea and the Caspian Sea.

-Armenia in the 1st century BC formed a mountainous region in eastern Anatolia, bounded to the south by Syria and Mesopotamia and to the east by that part of Media known as Media Atropatene, which represents modern day Azerbaijan and the Euphrates River.
+Armenia in the 1st century BC formed a mountainous region straddling Eastern Anatolia (Western Armenia) and the south Caucasus (Eastern Armenia), bounded to the south by Syria and Mesopotamia and to the east by that part of Media known as Media Atropatene, which represents modern day Azerbaijan and the Euphrates River.
 To the west lay Cappadocia and Commagene.
 It included the area around Lake Van, the Araxes valley (emptying into the Caspian Sea), and reached north to Lake Sevan as far as Iberia in the lower Caucasus.
 The Armenian highlands were geographically separated from the Mesopotamian plains, and was approached through Sophene to the south west and across the Euphrates at Tomisa in Cappadocia.
 The horses bred on the Armenian lands made it attractive to its neighbours.

 A satrapy under the Persians, it was largely ruled by the Orontid dynasty.
 Mithrenes (331–333 BC), the local Persian commander surrendered to Alexander the Great following the Battle of Granicus (334 BC) and was appointed to be the local satrap as had been his father Orontes II (336–331 BC).
 With the death of Alexander and subsequent division of the empire in 323 BC, Armenia was granted to Neoptolemus (323–321 BC).
 Neoptolemus, however, conspired and was killed in battle with Eumenes in 321 BC.
 With the subsequent fall of Eumenes, Mithrenes re-assumed power (321–317 BC) and declared himself king.
 He was succeeded by Orontes III (317–260 BC) and relative stability apart from his unsuccessful struggles with the minor kingdom of Sophene on his south-western frontier.
 During this time the capital was moved from Armavir to Yervandashat in 302 BC.
 During this time Armenia fell under the Seleucid Empire in the tripartite division.
 However, the degree of control of the Seleucids, who were constantly at war, over Armenia varied.
 Under subsequent monarchs, including Orontes' son Sames (260 BC) and grandson Arsames I (260–228 BC) that grip was loosened further allowing Armenia to acquire not only Sophene but Commagene, the next minor kingdom to the west, bordering on Cilicia and Cappadocia.
 However, the enlarged kingdom became divided in the next generation, Xerxes (228–212 BC) ruling Sophene and Commagene, while his brother Orontes IV (212–200 BC) ruled Armenia.